claudijo/react-2d-canvas/README.md

-#React 2D Canvas
+# React 2D Canvas

 Draw text and shapes on a HTML Canvas element using a declarative JSX syntax

 ## Property Inheritance
-Child elements will be affected by the following properties of their parent element:
+Child elements will be affected by the following properties of their parent elements:

 `x` – Child's x-coordinate will be an offset of the parent x-coordinates